Guinevere: Abduction stories

-The Melwas story seems to be related to an Old Irish abduction motif called the aithed in which a mysterious stranger kidnaps a married woman and takes her to his home; the husband of the woman then rescues her against insurmountable odds.
-A seemingly related account was carved into the archivolt of Modena Cathedral in Italy, which most likely predates that telling (as well as any other known written account of Guinevere in Arthurian legend).
+The Melwas story seems to be related to an Old Irish abduction motif called the aithed in which a mysterious stranger abducts a married woman and takes her to his home; the husband of the woman then rescues her against insurmountable odds.
+A seemingly related account was carved into the archivolt of Modena Cathedral in Italy, which most likely precedes that telling (as well as any other known written account of Guinevere in Arthurian legend).
 Here, Artus de Bretania and Isdernus approach a tower in which Mardoc is holding Winlogee, while on the other side Carrado (most likely Caradoc) fights Galvagin (Gawain) as the knights Galvariun and Che (Kay) approach.
 Isdernus is most certainly an incarnation of Yder (Edern ap Nudd), a Celtic hero whose name appears in Culhwch and Olwen.
 Yeder is actually Guinevere's lover in a nearly-forgotten tradition mentioned in Béroul's 12th-century Tristan.
 This is reflected in the later Romance of King Yder, where his lover is Queen Guenloie of Carvain (possibly Caerwent in Wales).

 N. C. Wyeth's illustration for The Boy's King Arthur, abridged from Le Morte d'Arthur by Sidney Lanier (1922): "He [Lancelot] rode his way with the Queen unto Joyous Gard."

-Chrétien de Troyes tells another version of Guinevere's abduction, this time by Meliagant (Maleagant, derived from Melwas) in the 12th-century Lancelot, the Knight of the Cart.
-The abduction sequence is largely a reworking of that recorded in Caradoc's work, but here the queen's rescuer is not Arthur (or Yder) but Lancelot, whose adultery with the queen is dealt with for the first time in this poem.
+Chrétien de Troyes tells another version of Guinevere's abduction, this time by Meliagant (Maleagant, derived from Melwas), in the 12th-century Lancelot, the Knight of the Cart.
+The abduction sequence is largely a reworking of that recorded in Caradoc's version, but here the queen's rescuer is not Arthur (or Yder) but Lancelot, whose adultery with the queen is addressed with for the first time in this poem.
 In Chrétien's love triangle of Arthur-Guinevere-Lancelot, the young knight is literally madly in love with the queen.
 In his trials, Lancelot accepts shame and dishonor to prove his total submission and devotion to Guinevere, in the end earning the reward of a night of love after rescuing her from the otherworldly land of Gorre.
 It has been suggested that Chrétien invented their affair to supply Guinevere with a courtly extramarital lover (as requested by his patroness, Princess Marie); Mordred could not be used as his reputation was beyond saving, and Yder had been forgotten entirely.
 This version has become lastingly popular.
 Today it is most familiar from its expansion in the prose cycles, where Lancelot comes to her rescue on more than one occasion.